airshipit/deckhand/docs/design.md

 * `metadata.label` - string, optional, repeatable - Uses the format
   `metadata.label=key=value`.
 Repeating this parameter indicates all requested labels must apply (AND not OR).
+* `sort` - string, optional, repeatable - Defines the sort order for returning results.
+Default is `metadata.name`.
+Repeating this parameter indicates use of multi-column sort with the most significant sorting column applied first.
 * `status.bucket` - string, optional, repeatable - Used to select documents
   only from a particular bucket.
 Repeating this parameter indicates documents from any of the specified buckets should be returned.